jsandler18/jsandler18.github.io/_tutorial/boot.md

 ```
 The first two commands compile boot.S and kernel.c into object code, respectively.
 The second links those object files into an executable elf file.

 Lets take a look at those less used gcc options.  `-mcpu=cortex-a7` means that the target ARM cpu is the cortex-a7, which is what the raspberry pi model 2 has, and what our VM emulates.  `-fpic` means create position independent code.
-This means that references to any function, variable, or symbol should be done relative to the current instruction, and not by an absolute address.  `-ffreestanding` means that gcc cannot depend on libc being availible at runtime, and that there may not be a `main` function as an entry point.
+This means that references to any function, variable, or symbol should be done relative to the current instruction, and not by an absolute address.  `-ffreestanding` means that gcc cannot depend on libc being availible at runtime, and that there may not be a `main` function as an entry point.  `-nostdlib` indicates to the linker that it should not try to link in libc, which it will do by default.

 <br>
 To run the code in the VM, execute this command: